deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](charts/charts_18_0.png "🔼 Figure 9: Efficiency Test of STRING and the standard Flash Attention based on Llama3.1 8B.
 All experiments are run on a single NVIDIA 80G A100 GPU.")

-> 🔼 The chart compares the inference time and GPU memory consumption of STRING and standard Flash Attention on Llama3.1 8B with varying input lengths.
+> 🔼 The chart compares the inference time and GPU memory consumption of STRING and Flash Attention on Llama3.1 8B with varying input lengths.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Efficiency Test of STRING and the standard Flash Attention based on Llama3.1 8B.
 All experiments are run on a single NVIDIA 80G A100 GPU.